KatePaulauskas/watch-store/README.md

 Customers can select add-ons like extended warranty or shipping insurance, which are applied to each item in the cart.

-Delivery Methods calculated based on delivery rate × cart weight.
+Delivery Methods are calculated based on delivery rate × cart weight.

 Available Delivery Methods: